BridgelessAlexQiu/Microbiome_network_mining/README.md

 # Quantum Analysis of Microbiome Networks

 `data` contains data
-`quantum_microbiome` will contain code
+`code` contains code

-This will one day be pip-installable (maybe), hence the naming of directories
+This will one day be pip-installable